Position Title Project Coordinator

-Job Description: The Project Coordinator will be a lead organizer of a new project presented by this town is small (TTIS) called Radiant Rural Halls (RRH).
+The Project Coordinator will be a lead organiser of the second edition of a project presented by this town is small (TTIS) called Radiant Rural Halls (RRH).
 The Project Coordinator will work under the guidance of the Executive Director through all stages of this project, in the research/development stage, the coordination of the projects, and their final presentation and promotion.
-This position is aimed towards emerging arts administrators, who have experience in the sector, but would benefit from working directly on a hands-on project.
+This position is aimed towards emerging arts administrators, who have knowledge and experience in the sector, but who would benefit from working directly on a project.

 TTIS is committed to inclusive hiring practices and we encourage applicants who identify as women, Indigenous, members of visible minorities, LGBTQ2SIA+, and persons with disabilities to apply.

-- Assembling the Radiant Rural Halls steering committee
+- Working with the Radiant Rural Halls steering committee and the hired curator

 - Researching and building relationships with community halls and visual artists across rural regions of Prince Edward Island